 Fortunately, there is (though it’s not exactly synonymous).
 Real estate investments fall into four broad categories: core, core plus, value-add, and opportunistic.
 While the definition may vary from sponsor to sponsor, these four broad buckets do a good job communicating the expected risk and return profile.

 Before we talk about each category, let’s quickly cover what we mean by ‘risk’ in the context of real estate.
-Real estate risk comes down to two factors: the property’s physical attributes, and perhaps most importantly, how much debt the property is carrying.
+Real estate risk generally comes down to two factors: the property’s physical attributes, and perhaps most importantly, how much debt the property is carrying.

 Physical attributes include the condition and location of the property, the length and terms of in-place leases, and the creditworthiness of the tenants.
 Unless you’re transacting land, you need tenants in the building to pay enough rent to recoup the investment.